 AAAS Ethics Policy.)

-If you interview and are selected for an IEEE-USA fellowship, you must spend approximately one week in Washington in mid-April
+If you interview and are selected for an IEEE-USA Engineering and Diplomacy (State Dept) Fellowship, you must spend approximately one week in Washington in mid-April

 participating in the Fellowship placement process